-The William & Mary Active Citizens Conference 2018, is a space for educating, uniting, and inspiring active citizens, and this year's conference theme is The Skills of Freedom.
+The William & Mary Active Citizens Conference is a space for educating, uniting, and inspiring active citizens.
+Our 2020 conference theme is Now What? and we ask that proposals directly address what actions participants can take having attended that session.

 - Workshops should provide participants opportunities to engage with each other in learning about the session topic and applying it to their unique situations.
 This might include facilitated discussions, panels, dialogues, reflection techniques, integration of media, arts or other creative formats, learning exchanges and other activities that engage participants in collective problem solving or other tasks.